 Hunter, Jerome lead No. 4 Virginia in rout of Hokies, 81-59

-The Cavaliers (16-0, 4-0 Atlantic Coast Conference) never trailed in the first meeting of the programs in which both were ranked in the top 10.
-Virginia also remained one of two unbeaten teams in the country along with Michigan, which was idle, and did it against their state rival, which came into John Paul Jones Arena a year ago and won 61-60 in overtime.
+Kyle Guy added 15 points for the Cavaliers (16-0, 4-0 Atlantic Coast Conference), who never trailed in the first meeting of the programs in which both were ranked in the top 10.
+Virginia also remained one of two unbeaten teams in the country along with Michigan, which was idle.

 Nickeil Alexander-Walker scored 19 points and Ahmed Hill 14 to lead Virginia Tech (14-2, 3-1), which was seeking the first 15-1 start in program history.
-The Hokies trailed by double figures after 12 minutes and never got within single digits the rest of the way.
+The Hokies also hoped to repeat last year’s 61-60 overtime victory at John Paul Jones Arena, but they trailed by double figures after 12 minutes and never got within single digits the rest of the way.

 Virginia finished 13 for 23 from 3-point range and shot 58.5 percent overall (31-for-53).